| |

 them up.

-Small division, 3.5" pot: sold out
+Small division, 3.5" pot: coming

 Plant care information (.pdf):